 - 3. Under WebCatcher, mark Send URL information to Websense to help Websense, Inc., improve URL categorization and security effectiveness.
 See What is WebCatcher?, page 14, for more information about this tool. - To submit uncategorized URLs to be evaluated for categorization, mark Send uncategorized URLs to improve URL categorization. - To send in security-related URLs to help track malicious website activity, mark Send security URLs to improve security effectiveness. - To keep a local copy of the information sent to Websense, Inc., for your review, mark Save a copy of the data being sent to Websense.
-When this option is enabled, WebCatcher saves the data as unencrypted XML files in the Websense\Web Security\bin\ directory on the Log Server - Select the Country of origin for your organization.
-This should be the country where the majority of Internet activity is being logged.
+When this option is enabled, WebCatcher saves the data as unencrypted XML files in the Websense\Web Security\bin\ directory on the Log Server machine.
+These files are date and time stamped. - Select the Country of origin for your organization.
+This should be the country where the majority of Internet activity is being logged. - Specify a Maximum upload file size.
+When the maximum size is reached, collected WebCatcher data is sent automatically and a new file is started. - Use the Daily start time field to indicate a time each day when WebCatcher should send the data it has collected if the maximum file size has not been reached. - 4.
+(Web Hybrid module for TRITON AP-WEB) To activate or update the connection between the on-premises and hybrid portions of your software: - Enter the Contact email address for your TRITON AP-WEB administrators.
+This is typically a group email alias that is monitored frequently.
+Alerts about hybrid service issues are sent to this address.
+Failing to respond appropriately to an alert could lead to temporary disconnection of your hybrid service. - Enter the Country and Time zone in which the administrators are located.